 - Addressing gender-based harassment against trans, non-binary and genderqueer people by creating a guide on respectful language, practices and policies for use in public spaces.

 - Supporting the capacity of women serving organizations by developing and distributing tools that adopt trauma-informed care practices based on the expertise of the organization and other sources.

 Organizations are strongly encouraged to partner with other organizations working in the same or affiliated areas.
 Organizers must take measures to ensure their project is accessible and reduce barriers to participation where possible.

 Organizations must meet the following criteria to apply.

 Eligible applicant organizations:

 - must be a registered charity or registered not-for-profit organization.

-- must have proven expertise in one of the Status of Women priority areas.
+- must have proven expertise in one of the ministry's priority areas.

 - must be recognized as an established organization with a successful track record of program or service delivery in their sector.

 - able to provide at least 2 years of audited or board-approved financial statements